zuspadt79/wdi-project-1/sudo.md

 110 h divs = Print 10 divs in a line, once you reach miltipuls of 10, you set the position of the div row to the next line.

+- AI

+After click, AI chooses a random div
+Every time a square is completed, the scoreboard adds one to the relevent player.